-Here are some easy ways to simplify those inevitable tech support calls
+How to provide remote tech support for friends and family

-I suspect that if you're reading this article and you're an Android Central regular that you're pretty tech-savvy.
+We suspect that if you're reading this article and you're an Android Central regular that you're pretty tech-savvy.
 You've probably also been called on more times than you can count to help solve some sort of (real or imagined) tech crisis for friends and family.
 For many like us, this deluge of calls and texts is usually centered around the holidays, but now that we're all pretty much working from home and cooped up, you may have had an uptick in requests recently.

-Here are some of the tips, tricks, and tools I use not only to write my articles but to help out my friends and family when they ask (just don't remind them, ok?).
+Here are some of the tips, tricks, and tools we here at Android Central use not only to write our articles but also to help out our friends and family when they ask (just don't remind them, ok?).

-How to provide remote tech support
+How to provide remote tech support with video chats

 Having done customer support in the past, I can tell you that it can be infuriating to try to diagnose a problem over the phone or via text.
 Honestly, though, it's just as frustrating for the person needing the help as it is for the person giving it.
 Hands-down the best way to diagnose and solve family tech issues (aside from actually being there with them) is over a video call.

-It doesn't really matter which platform you use, but I recommend one of the better cross-platform consumer applications like Google Duo, Facebook Messenger, or WhatsApp.
+It doesn't really matter which platform you use, but I recommend one of the better cross-platform consumer applications like Google Meet, Facebook Messenger, WhatsApp, Discord, or Snapchat.
 Chances are your friends and family already have these apps on their phones and are familiar with them, so why complicate matters further with a new app?

 Oh, and if you have a Mac computer, iPad, or iPhone laying around, don't forget about FaceTime.
 It's one of the default video calling apps, and chances are at least some of your friends and family use it exclusively.

 Many of these common apps have screen sharing functionality and the ability to switch between front and rear-facing cameras so that you can see what your loved one's problem is and talk them through how to fix it.
 You can also use most of these apps on the web or through your phone.
 Finally, you can group from 8-12 (or more) people through these apps, so if both your grandma and uncle have issues, you can (try) to talk them through it at the same time.

-- How to set up and start using Google Duo on the web

-- How to set up and start using Google Duo for Android

-- Top 15 Google Duo tips and tricks for better video calls
+- Top 10 Google Meet tips and tricks for better video calls

 - How to use WhatsApp's group calling feature for video and voice calls